blacknon/lssh/cmd/lssh/README.md

 When using NFS or SMB forward, lssh starts the corresponding server and begins listening on the specified port.

+Connector-backed hosts may narrow what forwarding means.
+For example, the current `aws-ssm` connector supports only a single local TCP port forward, and it must stay bound to localhost / loopback.
+That connector always runs forwarding as a forwarding-only session, so `-N` and `localrc` do not change its behavior.

 ### connector attach / detach

 Connector-backed shell sessions can expose attach / detach as ordinary command options.